40% of reservation housing is considered sub-standard

-While many people associate heat and arid desert with the Southwest, winters are actually a challenging and dangerous time for many Native American Elders and families in this region.
-When resources are stretched to their limit, the need for winter fuel is very real and adds an extra burden on these families.
+While many people associate heat and arid desert with the Southwest, winters are actually a challenging and dangerous time for many Native Elders in this region.